ChrisAkridge/Cix/docs/Abstract Syntax Tree.md

 # Abstract Syntax Tree

-In Cix, the **abstract syntax tree** is a tree data structures that describes a preprocessed, lexed, and tokenized Cix file.
+In Cix, the **abstract syntax tree** is a tree data structures that describes a preprocessed, lexed, and tokenized set of Cix files.
 The **AST generator** transforms a tokenized list of words into a tree.

 The AST contains tree nodes that, themselves, contain other nodes.
 The nodes at the top of the tree are struct definitions, global variable declarations, and functions.
 Struct definitions then own elements describing their members, globals own elements describing their type and name, and functions own elements describing the statements and expressions within them.